-The Organization does incur a liability for both federal and state income taxes on the income, if any, related to the operations of its leased commercial properties, which is classified as unrelated business income, as defined by Section 512(a)(1) of the Internal Revenue Code.
-The Organization recognizes the tax expense for unrelated business income when paid.
+The Organization does incur a liability for both federal and state income taxes on the income, if any, related to the operations of its leased commercial properties, which is classified as unrelated business income, as defined by IRC Section 512(a)(1).
+For the years presented, there were no income taxes due from the rental of commercial real estate.
+When applicable, the Organization recognizes the tax expense for unrelated business income when paid.